TerrySimBar/belly-button-challenge/README.md

 # belly-button-challenge

-A project that uses JavaScript and Plotly to build an interactive dashboard for exploring a dataset which catalogs the microbes that colonize human navels.
+A project that uses JavaScript with HTML and Plotly to build an interactive dashboard for exploring a dataset which catalogs the microbes that colonize human navels.

 <img src="Images/dash.png" width="1000">